jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

  }
 ```

-## Step 6: Register the waiter service as a CloudFlow service
+## Step 6: Register the waiter service as a CAxMan service
-You are now ready to register the deployed waiter service as a CloudFlow
+You are now ready to register the deployed waiter service as a CAxMan
 asynchronous service.

 First, make sure that the webservice's wsdl is reachable from the outside by